austinmp/ble-smart-charger/README.md

-# smart-charger# ⚡ BLE Smart Charger
+# ⚡ BLE Smart Charger

 The BLE Smart Charger is a custom-designed, 3D-printed wireless charger, capable of illustrating the current battery level of a connected IOS or Android device through the use of several pre-programmed, beautifully vibrant LED routines.